 Use of Offsite Host Facilities

-In the event the approved Development Plan provides that Hydrocarbon production can most efficiently be processed and handled by Offsite Host Facilities, the Participating Parties shall use reasonable efforts to secure a formal “Facilities Use and Production Handling Agreement” from the owners of the Offsite Host Facilities under the terms submitted to the Parties by the Operator under Article 12.4.1 (f) (Tieback Operations), but no Participating Party shall have a duty (fiduciary or otherwise) to secure capacity in the Offsite Host Facilities on behalf of any other Participating Party.
-However, any capacity secured by that “Facilities Use and Production Handling Agreement” to Offsite Host Facilities shall be shared proportionately by the Participating Parties, who executed the ”Facilities Use and Production Handling Agreement,” on the basis of their Participating Interest Share in the Development System, unless those Parties agree to a different proportionate share of the capacity.
-This Agreement shall govern all operations and activities regarding Hydrocarbon production, which are not specifically addressed in the “Facilities Use and Production Handling Agreement.”
+In the event the approved Development Plan provides that Hydrocarbon production can most efficiently be processed and handled by Offsite Host Facilities, the Participating Parties shall use reasonable efforts to secure a formal “Production Handling Agreement” from the owners of the Offsite Host Facilities under the terms submitted to the Parties by the Operator under Article 12.4.1 (f) (Tieback Operations), but no Participating Party shall have a duty (fiduciary or otherwise) to secure capacity in the Offsite Host Facilities on behalf of any other Participating Party.
+However, any capacity secured by that “Production Handling Agreement” to Offsite Host Facilities shall be shared proportionately by the Participating Parties, who executed the “Production Handling Agreement,” on the basis of their Participating Interest Share in the Development System, unless those Parties agree to a different proportionate share of the capacity.
+This Agreement shall govern all operations and activities regarding Hydrocarbon production, which are not specifically addressed in the “Production Handling Agreement.”
 This Article 14.2 shall not constitute a limit on a Party's right to install its own facilities under Article 15 (Disposition of Hydrocarbon Production).

 Use of Development Systems